Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 &nbsp;
 <ul>
-  <li>Lastly, we add half of the LaserBeam diode’s width.
-The diode’s width is 40mm, hence we add a 20 mm line to reach the laser beam’s center:</li>
+  <li>Lastly, we add half of the LaserBeam diode's width.
+The diode's width is 40mm, hence we add a 20 mm line to reach the laser beam's center:</li>
 </ul>
 &nbsp;